eemeli/yaml/docs/05_content_nodes.md

-      // a blank line before this node and its commentBefore tag?: string       // a fully qualified tag, if required clone(): NodeBase  // a copy of this node toJS(doc, options?): any // a plain JS representation of this node toJSON(): any      // a plain JSON representation of this node }
+      // a blank line before this node and its commentBefore tag?: string       // a fully qualified tag, if required clone(): NodeBase  // a copy of this node toJS(doc, context?): any // a plain JS representation of this node }
 ```